wp-plugins/wp-plugin-info-card/readme.txt

 === WP Plugin Info Card ===
 Contributors: briKou
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7Z6YVM63739Y8
-Tags: API, plugin, card, blog, developper, design, dashboard, shortcode, ajax, WordPress, plugin API, CSS, rotate, flip card, awesome, UX, ui, showcase, theme API, themes, theme, jquery
+Tags: API, plugin, card, blog, developper, design, dashboard, shortcode, ajax, WordPress, plugin API, CSS, rotate, flip card, awesome, UX, ui, showcase, theme API, themes, theme, jquery, Envato
 Requires at least: 3.7
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.1
+Stable tag: 2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WPPPIC displays plugins & themes data in a beautiful box with a smooth rotation effect using WP Plugin & Theme APIs.
-Dashboard widget included
+WPPIC displays plugins & themes data in a beautiful box with a smooth rotation effect using WP Plugin & Theme APIs.
+Dashboard widget included.

 == Description ==

 = How does it work? =

-WP Plugin Info Card allows you to display plugins & themes identity cards in a beautiful box with a smooth 3D rotation effect.
+WP Plugin Info Card lets you display plugins & themes identity cards in a beautiful box with a smooth 3D rotation effect, or in a more large and responsive layout.

-It uses WordPress.org plugin API & theme API to fetch data.
+It uses WordPress.org plugins API & themes API to fetch data.
 All you need to do is provide a valid plugin/theme ID (slug name), and then insert the shortcode in any page to make it work at once!

-This plugin is very light and includes scripts and CSS only if and when required.
-The shortcode may be added everywhere shortcodes are supported in your theme.
+This plugin is very light and includes scripts and CSS only if and when required (you can force scripts enqueuing in admin settings).
+The shortcode may be added anywhere shortcodes are supported within your theme.

 The plugin also uses WordPress transients to store data returned by the API for 12 hours (720min by default), so your page loading time will not be increased due to too many requests.

 The dashboard widget is very easy to set up: you simply add as many plugins and themes as you want in the admin page and they become visible in your dashboard.
 Fields are added on-the-fly and are sortable via drag-and-drop.

+It is perfect to keep track of your own plugins!

+This plugin uses the TinyMCE API to improve UI and make inserting shortcodes easier!

 [CHECK OUT THE DEMO](http://b-website.com/wp-plugin-info-card-for-wordpress "Try It!")

+* NEW feature (added in 2.2): Layout option added, LARGE template added.
+* NEW feature (added in 2.2): You may now provide a list of slugs (comma-separated) in your shortcode slug parameter, WPPIC will randomly choose one item from the list on each page refresh.
+* NEW Beta feature (added in 2.2): You may now easily overload the plugin rendering.
+You need to create a new "wppic-templates" folder into your theme folder, then copy the template you want to overload from the WP Plugin Info Card "wppic-templates" folder.
+* NEW Beta feature (added in 2.2): You may now create your own template file.
+You need to create a new "wppic-templates" folder into your theme folder, then copy the template file "wppic-template-plugin-large.php" or "wppic-template-theme-large.php" from the WP Plugin Info Card '/wppic-templates' folder.
+Rename the file as "wppic-template-plugin-NEWTEMPLATE.php" or "wppic-template-theme-NEWTEMPLATE.php", edit it as you go, and add your own CSS rules.
+Finally, call your new template by adding the following parameter in your shortcode: layout="NEWTEMPLATE"

 **Please ask for help or report bugs if anything goes wrong.
 It is the best way to make the community benefit!**

 = Shortcode parameters =

 * **type:** plugin, theme (default: plugin)
 * **slug:** plugin slug name - Please refer to the plugin/theme URL on wordpress.org to determine its slug: https://wordpress.org/plugins/THE-SLUG/
+* **layout:** template layout to use - Default is "card" so you may leave this parameter empty.
+Available layouts are: card, large (default: empty)
+* **scheme:** card color scheme: scheme1 to scheme10 (default: default color scheme defined in admin)
-* **image:** image url to replace WP logo - Best size is 175px X 175px(default: empty)
+* **image:** image url to replace the default image or logo(default: empty)
 * **align:** center, left, right (default: empty)
 * **containerid:** custom div id, may be used for anchor (default: wp-pic-PLUGIN-NAME)
 * **margin:** custom container margin - eg: "15px 0" (default: empty)
 * **clear:** clear float before or after the card: before, after (default: empty)
 * **expiration:** cache duration in minutes - numeric format only (default: 10)
 * **ajax:** load the plugin data asynchronously with AJAX: yes, no (default: no)
-* **scheme:** card color scheme: scheme1 to scheme10 (default: default color scheme defined in admin)
-* **custom:** value to output : (default: empty)
+* **custom:** value to display: (default: empty)
 	* For plugins: url, name, icons, banners, version, author, requires, rating, num_ratings, downloaded, last_updated, download_link
 	* For themes: url, name, version, author, screenshot_url, rating, num_ratings, downloaded, last_updated, homepage, download_link

-logo & banner parameters are drepreciated - not needed anymore!
+logo & banner parameters are dreprecated - not needed anymore!

-**Plugin is now using the TinyMCE API to improve UI and makes it easy to insert shortcodes!**

 = Examples =